gwtquery/gwtquery-observe-plugin/README.md

 ## Introduction
-A gwtQuery plugin which simplifies the use of the new DOM Mutation Observer interface introduced in newer browsers.
+A gwtQuery plugin which simplifies the use of the new DOM-Mutation, Object and Array Observe interfaces introduced in newer browsers.

+For mutation changes it always relays in native MutationObserver, for Object and Array changes it use native implementation if available otherwise the plugin automatically loads the [object-observer](https://github.com/MaxArt2501/object-observe) polyfill.

 ## Usage

 1. You only have to drop the .jar file in your classpath, or add this dependency to your project:

    ```
         <dependency>
             <groupId>com.googlecode.gwtquery.plugins</groupId>